Ohio State's Talbot Addiction Medicine has helped more people with alcohol and drug addiction problems than any other program in central Ohio.

 Other features of the app include: monitoring of mood, stress level and desire to use heroin; tracking accumulated days of sobriety and coins collected as awards for sobriety milestones; and motivational stories and testimonials from recovered addicts to assist with staying clean and resisting the urge to use.

-The Heroin Addiction Recovery Application can be downloaded for free from the Google Play website by visiting Google Play.
+The Squirrel Smart Recovery app can be downloaded for free from the Google Play store.